joaoplmendes98/hc-challenge/README.md

 npm install
 ```

-Create a `.env` file on project root and set the api url, by default should look like this:
+Create a `.env` file on project root and set the api url, by default it should be like this:

 ```
 VITE_API_URL=http://localhost:3333/